 This may even explain the price drop of certain Sonicare models to make them more affordable to a consumer in search for some features and benefits, yet unwilling to spend $200 or more on a toothbrush.
 The Philips Sonicare ProtectiveClean 4100 is one of these, where innovation comes at a cost – but not a very high one.

-Most newly launched models tend to be higher priced than you might expect.
+Many newly launched models cost more than you’d expect.
 If a model you like seems too costly for your wallet, a good plan is to wait for 3 or 6 months and then check back again.
 Chances are you’ll find it available at a lower price than before, even upto 60% lesser at times.

 The problem?
 It’s hard to tell how long it will take for this drop to come.